good-bill-hunting/political_parser/readme.md

     - Exploring election years.
     - How focus areas change over time.
     - Response to major events.
-- Build a model that would predict, based off of the language, whether a bill is made into law or not.
+- Build a model that will predict whether a bill is made into law or not.
 - Link bills to funding, cost of development, total cost to taxpayers and other monitary metrics.